ibexa/documentation-developer/docs/guide/content_rendering/design_engine/design_engine.md

 ## Order of themes

 The order of themes in a design is important.
-The design engine attempts to apply the first theme in configuration (for example, `theme1`), first.
+The design engine attempts to apply the first theme in configuration (for example, `theme1`).
 If it cannot find the required template or asset in this theme, it proceeds to the next theme in the list (for example, `theme2`).

 You can use this behavior to override only some templates from the main theme of your website.